sickozell/SickoCV/README.md

 - nothing in queue

 ## **changelog**
-- beta7: set "OVERDUB after REC" unticked byu default.
+- beta7: set "OVERDUB after REC" and "Instant Stop" unticked by default.
 Fixed a master out bug on sickoLooper3
 - beta6: added "Clear Sample Input" on sickoSampler
 - beta5: added sickoLooper3 module
 - beta4: fixed a fade issue when the loop restarts while still fading out from the previous stop